 Seeks to conduct high-quality, independent research and to provide innovative, practical recommendations that strengthen US democracy, foster economic and social welfare of all Americans, and secure “a more open, safe, prosperous and cooperative international system.”
-Brings together >300 leading experts in government and academia from all over the world.
+It brings together >300 leading experts in government and academia from all over the world.

 - Arms Control and Non-Proliferation Initiative

 - Climate and Energy Economics Project

 - Energy Security and Climate Initiative

 - Center for 21st Century Security and Intelligence